 How a Garbage Disposal Works

-As shown in the diagram here, a shredder inside the unit breaks down the food, and then an impeller arm and plate force the liquid and particles out the drain.
+As shown this diagram, a shredder inside the disposal breaks down the food, and then an impeller arm and plate force the liquid and particles out the drain.

 Unplug or turn off the electrical circuit that powers your garbage disposal before making any repairs.